-Our five days at the Project World School Family Summit have gone by so fast it feels like it just started yesterday!
+Our five days at the Project World School Family Summit have gone by so fast it feels like it just started yesterday that it just started!

 I started posting some questions as well in reference to our fast approaching new adventure, hoping in some suggestions.
 I realized that some places felt a bit challenging to tackle without any form of direction.
 How helpful this group has been to us I cannot say it enough!
 As time went by it became my go to page when I had any doubt about our adventure.
 I would just tell Mass “I’ll ask in the group” or tell him “guess what someone asked the same questions!!!”.
 When someone else asked something that could be of interest to us as well I would just keep on reading through the responses and at times ask extra clarification.
 Yes now Mass will tell me as well to just ask in the group!

 As we were moving around more dilemmas started coming up.
 Some related to our travels but most of all about homeschooling!
 We realized that our approach wasn’t fitting well with our new lifestyle.
 One night I couldn’t sleep, too many ideas were jumping in my head.
 As usual I asked for recommendations on how people were home/worldschooling their kids while traveling and some tips on how to do it.
 The next morning I had more than 20 comments!
 Many members of the group highly felt this different approach to schooling.
 They were all willing to help us.
 Those suggestions changed everything, opened our eyes to what we were doing wrong and how we should change it up.
 I am so grateful for that post and for all the amazing responses.
 In a moment where we felt at loss and alone, a whole community of complete strangers were ready to lend a helping hand.
 This is priceless!